 Where can I go for more tips about my super?

-Check out AMP’s Financial help hub for more tips and insights.
+Check out AMP’s Insights hub for more tips and insights.
 And remember, you wouldn’t put up with being short changed on your take-home pay, so super shouldn’t be any different.

 Meanwhile, if you’re an AMP customer and you’ve lost track of super (you might have changed jobs a few times, which is when accounts can start to multiply), AMP can do the legwork for you via the ATO and help find your super free of charge.

 1 Australian Taxation Office (ATO) - Superannuation guarantee gap (figures related to 2015-16)